Setting Records and Trends: Where Volleyball Stands Today

 Volleyball is Enjoying a Participation Boom

-The sport of volleyball originated in1895 by combining a basketball and a tennis net to create a new game.
-Fast forward to the present day, and it’s evident that volleyball has skyrocketed in popularity, becoming a staple sport for youth and adults alike in the United States.
-Volleyball isn’t just incredibly popular; it’s also experiencing some of the most significant growth numbers ever seen in the sport.
+Volleyball originated in 1895, combining elements of basketball with a tennis-style net to create a new game.
+Fast forward to today, and it’s evident volleyball has skyrocketed in popularity, becoming a staple sport for youth and adults alike in the United States.

 Serving Up Success: The Growth of Volleyball